-If prior to or during the process set forth in this section 13.9 BPA has taken the action or refrained from taking the action that the neutral subsequently determines to be in Irreconcilable Conflict with the TRM, BPA shall take all actions necessary to revoke such action or rectify such inaction.
-In no event shall the BPA Proposal, any decision made pursuant to this section 13.9, or

-any action by BPA pursuant to such decision be construed to provide a basis for a claim of damages; liability for loss of profits; or special, incidental, or consequential damages.
+Upon receipt of such petition, the Administrator shall expeditiously schedule, consistent the procedural requirements of Section 9.6 (Mini-Trial), a Mini-Trial regarding whether the BPA final action is in Irreconcilable Conflict with the PRDM.

-13.8 Mini-Trial Before the Administrator Regarding Proposed TRM Change
+9.6: Mini-Trial Before the Administrator

-If the Hearing Officer schedules a Mini-Trial pursuant to section 13.4 or 13.6, the following procedures will apply.
-A Mini-Trial shall be a part of the 7(i) Process, shall be presided over by the Hearing Officer, and shall consist of the following:
+If a Mini-Trial is scheduled pursuant to Section 9.4 (Cost Recovery/Court Ruling) or 9.5 (Irreconcilable Conflict), the following procedures will apply.
+A Mini-Trial pursuant to Section 9.4 (Cost Recovery/Court Ruling) or 9.5.2 (Irreconcilable Conflict Within 7(i) Process) shall be a part of the 7(i) Process, and shall be presided over by the Hearing Officer.
+A Mini-Trial Pursuant to 9.5.3 (Irreconcilable Conflict Outside 7(i) Process) shall not be part of a 7(i) Process, and shall be presided over by the Administrator.
+A Mini-Trial shall consist of the following:

-1) Parties shall file statements of position that summarize their arguments as to why the Hearing Officer’s decision should be upheld or reversed by the Administrator, whether in whole or in part.
-The Hearing Officer shall encourage parties with like positions to consolidate their submissions.
+1) Parties shall file statements of position that summarize their arguments regarding the issue(s) in the underlying petition.
+Parties with like positions should attempt to consolidate their submissions.

-2) Oral presentations, not to exceed two (2) days in total, shall be scheduled before the Administrator.
-The order of presentation shall be the parties in opposition to the Hearing Officer’s decision, parties in support of the Hearing Officer’s decision, and rebuttal by parties in opposition.
+2) Oral presentations, not to exceed two (2) days in total, shall be scheduled before the Administrator, and such other BPA executives designated by the Administrator.
+The order of presentation shall be 1) the parties in opposition to the BPA Position, Recovery/Response Proposal, or BPA final action; 2) parties, if any, in support of the BPA Position, Recovery/Response Proposal, or BPA final action; and 3) rebuttal by parties in opposition.
 Parties’ presentations may consist of testimony, oral argument, or a combination of both.
 The Administrator may ask any questions or engage in any discussion with any of the participating parties that he or she deems appropriate.

-3) Within five (5) Business Days of the oral presentations, the Administrator shall provide the Hearing Officer a written statement that the Administrator either adopts or does not adopt the Hearing Officer’s decision in whole or in part.
-If and to the extent that the Administrator adopts the Hearing Officer’s decision, that shall be conclusive on BPA for remaining purposes of the 7(i) Process.
-If the Administrator does not adopt the Hearing Officer’s decision in whole or in part, the Administrator shall summarize the basis for his or her decision, but may elect to change his or her decision at the conclusion of the 7(i) Process in the Administrator’s Record of Decision.
+3) Within 15 Business Days of the oral presentations, the Administrator shall provide a written statement that BPA maintains, modifies, or withdraws the BPA Position or Recovery/Response Proposal; or whether the BPA final action is in Irreconcilable Conflict with the PRDM.
+The Administrator shall summarize the basis for his or her decision.
+In a Mini-Trial pursuant to 9.4 (Cost Recovery/Court Ruling) or 9.5.2 (Irreconcilable Conflict Within 7(i) Process), the Administrator retains the ability to reach a different final decision at the conclusion of the 7(i) Process in the Administrator’s Record of Decision.